Niemeyer-Research-Group/pyMARS/docs/psr_theory.rst

 .. figure:: /_graph/psr_scurve.*
    :width: 5in
    :align: center
-   :alt: steady PSR response curve with the extinction turning point
+   :alt: complete steady PSR S-curve with extinction and ignition turning points

-   Steady PSR response curve for stoichiometric methane/air at 1 atm with an inlet temperature of 300 K (GRI-Mech 3.0).
-The continuation traces the stable upper (burning) branch down to the extinction turning point, then continues onto the unstable middle branch.
-The three sampled points are marked.
+   Complete steady PSR response curve (S-curve) for stoichiometric methane/air at 1 atm with an inlet temperature of 1200 K (GRI-Mech 3.0).
+The continuation traces the stable upper (burning) branch down to the extinction turning point, then the unstable middle branch up to the ignition turning point; the weakly-reacting lower branch lies just above the 1200 K inlet temperature.
+A high inlet temperature is used here so that both turning points fall at practical residence times.

+The burning and middle branches and the two turning points in the figure above are produced directly with :mod:`pymars.psr_solver`.
+:func:`~pymars.psr_solver.trace_extinction_curve` with ``stop_at_extinction=False``
-The full curve in the figure above is produced directly with :mod:`pymars.psr_solver`. :func:`~pymars.psr_solver.trace_extinction_curve` returns the traced ``branch`` (an array of :math:`(\tau, T)` pairs, ordered from the start of the upper branch, around the fold, and onto the middle branch) along with the three sampled ``points``:
+returns the traced ``branch`` (an array of :math:`(\tau, T)` pairs, ordered from the start of the upper branch, around the extinction fold, along the middle branch, and up to the ignition turning point) together with the three sampled ``points`` on the burning branch.
+By default ``stop_at_extinction=True``, stopping at the extinction turning point (all that model reduction needs).
+The complete S-curve, with the ignition turning point as well, appears only for a sufficiently high inlet temperature.

 .. code-block:: python